Gulag: Conditions

-Gulag and famine (1932–1933)
+1932-33 famine

 The Soviet famine of 1932–1933 swept across many different regions of the Soviet Union.
 During this time, it is estimated that around six to seven million people starved to death.
-On 7 August 1932, a new edict drafted by Stalin specified a minimum sentence of ten years or execution for theft from collective farms or of cooperative property.
+On August 7, 1932, a new decree drafted by Stalin (Law of Spikelets) specified a minimum sentence of ten years or execution for theft from collective farms or of cooperative property.
 Over the next few months, prosecutions rose fourfold.
 A large share of cases prosecuted under the law were for the theft of small quantities of grain worth less than fifty rubles.
-The law was later relaxed on 8 May 1933.
+The law was later relaxed on May 8, 1933.
 Overall, during the first half of 1933, prisons saw more new incoming inmates than the three previous years combined.

 Prisoners in the camps faced harsh working conditions.
 One Soviet report stated that, in early 1933, up to 15% of the prison population in Soviet Uzbekistan died monthly.
 During this time, prisoners were getting around 300 Cal worth of food a day.
 Many inmates attempted to flee, causing an upsurge in coercive and violent measures.
 Camps were directed "not to spare bullets".

 Social conditions

-The convicts in such camps were actively involved in all kinds of labor with one of them being logging (lesopoval).
+The convicts in such camps were actively involved in all kinds of labor with one of them being logging.
 The working territory of logging presented by itself a square and was surrounded by forest clearing.
 Thus, all attempts to exit or escape from it were well observed from the four towers set at each of its corners.

 Locals who captured a runaway were given rewards.
 It is also said that camps in colder areas were less concerned with finding escaped prisoners as they would die anyhow from the severely cold winters.
 In such cases prisoners who did escape without getting shot were often found dead kilometres away from the camp.